 - Include foods that are high in fibre in your diet – such as wholemeal bread, wholegrain creals, fruit, vegetables and pulses like beans and peas

-- Drink plenty of water – you shouldn’t be thirsty
+- Drink plenty of water – maintain adequate water intake during pregnancy

 - Aim to move regularly to keep muscles toned – gentle exercise includes walking, swimming or yoga

 - Take iron supplements if needed, but some can cause constipation – if you become constipated ask your doctor about alternatives

 Constipation may be relieved by making lifestyle changes.
 However, if you can’t get constipation relief by changing things like your diet, fluid intake or activity, a laxative may be an option.

 Some constipation treatments can be used in pregnancy and when breastfeeding.
 Coloxyl 120 mg (and the lower dose Coloxyl 50 mg) is a gentle stool softener, which can be used to treat constipation in pregnant women.